ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Introduction

-Our experiments demonstrate that the ToMAP model, with only 3B parameters, significantly outperforms baseline configurations and exhibits persuasiveness comparable to or exceeding that of several state-of-the-art LLMs across diverse corpora and against multiple persuadee models.
+Our experiments demonstrate that \textbf{the ToMAP model}, with only 3B parameters, \textbf{significantly outperforms baseline configurations and exhibits persuasiveness comparable to or exceeding that of several state-of-the-art LLMs} across diverse corpora and against multiple persuadee models.
 Further analyses reveal that ToMAP produces more complex reasoning chains and reduces repetition during training, achieves steady persuasion gains in long conversations, and adopts more logical and opponent-aware strategies.
-These findings highlight ToMAP’s unique strengths robust and effective framework for developing more persuasive LLM agents, suggesting theory of mind and opponent modeling as promising directions for building more persuasive language agents.
+These findings highlight ToMAP’s unique strengths robust and effective framework for developing more persuasive LLM agents, suggesting ToM as a promising directions for building more persuasive language agents.